 Following his time in Omaha, Thibault was a scout for the Seattle Sonics and immediately prior to joining the Sun in 2003, he was an assistant coach with the Milwaukee Bucks for four seasons.

 Thibault has had an extensive collaboration with USA Basketball.
-He most recently served as an assistant coach to the women’s National Team that won gold during the 2008 Beijing Olympics.
+He most recently served as an assistant coach to the Women’s National Team that won gold during the 2008 Beijing Olympics.
 He was on the coaching staff of the 2006 National Team that captured bronze during the World Championships, was the head coach of the men’s team that won the gold medal at the 1993 FIBA World Championship qualifying tournament and was also at the helm of the men’s team that won the silver medal at the 1995 Pan American Games.

 Mike and his wife Nanci have been staunch supporters of the Cystic Fibrosis Foundation since Mike’s days with the Omaha Racers.
 In 2007, the Thibaults were co-chairs of GREAT STRIDES, the primary fundraiser of the CF Foundation’s Connecticut Chapter.
-The Thibaults have carried their support of the local community where they live and play by donating tickets to every Washington Mystics games to community organizations.
+The Thibaults have carried their support of the local community where they live and play by donating tickets to every Washington Mystics game to community organizations.

 Mike and Nanci have two children.
-Eric is an assistant coach with the Mystics while Carly is an assistant coach at the University of Minnesota.
+Eric is an assistant head coach with the Mystics while Carly is an assistant coach at the University of Minnesota.